textileio/community/docs/hub/buckets.md

 ### Shared Buckets

 You can create Buckets to share with all members of an organization.
-To do so, simply initialize an Org in first and then initialize a Bucket _within_ the Org's home directory.
-So all Buckets inside of an Org directory will be owned by the Org and shared with all members of the Org.
+To do so, simply initialize an Org first and then initialize a Bucket using the `--org` flag, specifying the name of the Org you want to share the bucket with.
+All members of the Org will be able to push and pull files to and from the shared Bucket.
 [Read more about creating Orgs](/hub/accounts#organizations).

 ## Publishing content